-There are a handful of special circumstances and life events that could qualify you for a Special Enrollment period.
+Outside of open enrollment, there are a handful of special circumstances and life events that could qualify you for a Special Enrollment period.
 This begins 60 days before the trigger event and lasts 60 days after the trigger event date.
-The most common “qualifying events” include:

 - You or a dependent lose job-based coverage